ranfysvalle02/blog-drafts/GraphRAG-bearish.md

 **Conclusion**

 While the promise of automated knowledge graph creation is enticing, a human-centric approach is essential for building high-quality, trustworthy knowledge bases.
 By effectively combining human intelligence with AI capabilities, we can unlock the full potential of this technology.
+Future research should focus on developing robust methods for knowledge graph construction and integration, as well as exploring alternative approaches to enhance language model performance (fine-tuning, hybrid approaches, etc).

 **The Future of GraphRAG:**